 Aligned for Excellence

-The Arcadia University physical therapy program, offered on-campus or by hybrid pathway, adheres to the standards set by The American Physical Therapy Association.
+On campus study: The Arcadia University physical therapy program offered on-campus adheres to the standards set by The American Physical Therapy Association.
 Additionally, the APTA set a vision shared by Arcadia that, by 2020: physical therapy will be provided by physical therapists who are doctors of physical therapy; that consumers will have direct access to physical therapists in all environments; that physical therapists will be practitioners of choice in clients’ health networks; and, that physical therapists and their assistants will maintain active responsibility for the health of the people they serve, as well as the growth and respect of the physical therapy profession.
 Arcadia’s entry-level program is accredited by the Commission on Accreditation in Physical Therapy Education.

-Arcadia University believes that to understand the world students should experience the world, and has become a recognized leader in global education, providing interested students with international opportunities to experience the world as medical professionals.
-Arcadia's D.P.T. students have options for clinical education across the United States, in England, or the chance to join a service project in Jamaica, Peru or Guatemala.
+Arcadia University believes that to understand the world students should experience the world and has become a recognized leader in global education, providing interested students with international opportunities to experience the world as medical professionals.
+Arcadia’s DPT students have options for clinical education across the United States, in England, or the chance to join a service project in Jamaica, Belize, or Guatemala.

 Prepared, Employed Graduates

 With the combined classroom and experiential learning offered throughout the program, Arcadia graduates surpass the national average for passing the licensure examination on the first attempt and have done so since the program’s inception.
 So admired is Arcadia’s program and its licensing exam record that U.S. News and World Report ranked it 24th of 239 accredited graduate physical therapy programs, and many graduates are offered their first professional physical therapy job from the connections they made during their clinical experiences.
 Arcadia’s DPT Program is recognized in all 50 states.